sameshima-code/Bullet-shooting-game-01/README.md

 ## Technologies
 - C (C++)
 - visualStudio 2022
+- It was developed on a system with a 144Hz refresh rate.

 ## Credits
 - The repository from which it was cloned [Coding-Ocean] { https://github.com/Coding-Ocean/empty.git }